AdobeDocs/campaign.en/help/v8/send/email.md

       ![](assets/perso-check.png)

+      Learn more about personalization options in [this section](personalize.md).

    * Insert a tracked link

       To take delivery recipients to an external address via an image or a text, select it and click the **[!UICONTROL Add a link]** icon in the toolbar.